 10. Random Junk Drawer Stuff

-You know the one — filled with expired coupons, dead batteries, and maybe a few mystery keys?
+You know, the one that is full of expired coupons, dead batteries, and a few mystery keys?

 Bonus: Emotional Clutter